ocornut/imgui/docs/FAQ.md

 This is by design and is actually a good thing, because it means your code has full control over your data types and how you display them.
 If you want to display an image file (e.g. PNG file) into the screen, please refer to documentation and tutorials for the graphics API you are using.

-Refer to the Wiki to find simplified examples for loading textures with OpenGL, DirectX9 and DirectX11: https://github.com/ocornut/imgui/wiki/Image-Loading-and-Displaying-Examples
+Refer to [Image Loading and Displaying Examples](https://github.com/ocornut/imgui/wiki/Image-Loading-and-Displaying-Examples) on the [Wiki](https://github.com/ocornut/imgui/wiki) to find simplified examples for loading textures with OpenGL, DirectX9 and DirectX11.

 C/C++ tip: a void* is pointer-sized storage.
 You may safely store any pointer or integer into it by casting your value to ImTextureID / void*, and vice-versa.
 Because both end-points (user code and rendering function) are under your control, you know exactly what is stored inside the ImTextureID / void*.